GeoMOER/moer-mpg-remote-sensing/docs/index.md

 Remote sensing has a history of more than 150 years and is a well established, cost-effective and powerful tool but it has to be applied with caution in order to gain robust results.
 The advent of high performance computing along with machine learning algorithms has just opened up a new chapter in data mining and information retrieval using a wide variety of ground-based, airborne and satellite sensors.
 This requires a large variety of skills related to data handling, machine learning, team-based software development and workflow documentation and the presentation and discussion of results.

-{% include feature_row id="feature_row_ilos" type="left" %}
+# Intended learning outcomes
+At the end of this course you should be able

+* to research remote sensing methods and design workflows suitable to solve common remote sensing problems,
+* to deploy your remote sensing workflows using geo-information science tools, R scripts and collaborative code management platforms for task management and issue tracking,
+* to critically evaluate your remote sensing analysis,
+* to document and communicate your remote sensing workflow and analysis results,
+* to reflect your project workflow for potential improvements.

 # Course features

-The course is linked to the research of the Nature 4.0 project, heavily integrated into the parallel [Geo Information Systems](https://oer.uni-marburg.de/ilias.php?ref_id=327&cmdClass=ilrepositorygui&cmdNode=r5&baseClass=ilrepositorygui){:target="_blank"} and build upon the parallel [Data Analysis](https://oer.uni-marburg.de/ilias.php?ref_id=326&cmdClass=ilrepositorygui&cmdNode=r5&baseClass=ilrepositorygui){:target="_blank"} courses.
+The course is linked to the research of the Nature 4.0 project, heavily integrated into the parallel [Geo Information Systems](https://oer.uni-marburg.de/goto.php?target=crs_327&client_id=mriliasmooc){:target="_blank"} and build upon the parallel [Data Analysis](https://oer.uni-marburg.de/goto.php?target=crs_326&client_id=mriliasmooc){:target="_blank"} courses.
 It is intended as a blended learning module in our study program although the provided introductions, explanations and examples might be useful for self-study, too.